 to monitor the most-important information about your business

 to ensure all colleagues are on the same page; viewing and using the same information

 to monitor the health of a business or product or business unit or marketing campaign, and so on

 to create a personalized view of a larger dashboard -- all the metrics that matter to you

-can display visualizations from many different datasets
+can display visualizations from many different semantic models

 can display visualizations from many different reports

 can display visualizations pinned from other tools (for example, Excel)

 Visualizations (also known as visuals) display insights that Power BI discovers in the data.
 Visualizations make it easier to interpret the insight, because your brain can comprehend a picture quicker than it can comprehend a spreadsheet of numbers.

 Just some of the visualizations you'll come across in Power BI are: waterfall, ribbon, treemap, pie, funnel, card, scatter, and gauge.